 It zips from the bottom.
-This is the first thing, the thing that made me fall in love with UA’s Chugach Gore-Tex Bibs.
+This is the first thing, the thing that made me fall in love with Under Armour Chugach Bib.
 I went to stop for a quick leak and realized I wasn’t gonna have to unzip my jacket and fumble around pulling down the chest flap.
 The fly zipped up from the bottom.
 Amazing.

 I couldn’t tell you if there are any other bibs that do this, but I can say every bib I’ve worn before did not.
 And chances are, your bib does not.
 And there are few things as satisfying as zipping up from the bottom in the middle of nowhere.

 And that’s just the tip of the iceberg for these leg-huggers.
 UA knows materials.
 They made their name inventing cutting-edge materials for athletes that revolutionized moisture-management and comfort.
 So obviously they’d nail the snowsport game.

 Their Chugach GTX Bib proves just that: The company that made its fortune equipping laxxers — okay, that made its name equipping laxxers but made its FORTUNE equipping football players — knows how to equip us sick mountain goats.